19 Sep Teaching a Child With Math Learning Disabilities

 How to Teach a Child with Math Learning Disabilities

-Dyscalculia problems typically revolve around understanding the basic units (numbers and processes) of mathematics, making unconscious mistakes while performing calculations, and recalling numbers and formulae.
+Dyscalculia problems typically revolve around understanding the basic units (numbers and processes) of mathematics, making unconscious mistakes while performing calculations, and recalling numbers and formulas.

-Practicing can be helpful in the case of dyscalculia but it usually doesn’t work in the long run.
-This is due to the fact that dyscalculic students tend to be forgetful of the mathematical concepts they learn.
+Practicing can be helpful in the case of dyscalculia, but it usually does not work in the long run.
+This is because dyscalculic students tend to be forgetful of the mathematical concepts they learn.

-On the other hand, a child with no math learning disabilities might be better off with simple tutoring.
+On the other hand, a child with no math learning disabilities may be better off with simple tutoring.
 The main key is to instill confidence in such students.
-Also remember that no two students are the same – everybody has their own pace of learning and each student has difficulties in various problems or topics.
+Also, remember that no two students are the same – everybody has their own pace of learning, and each student has difficulties with various problems or topics.

 Themba Tutors work with all kinds of students.
-We also cater to students suffering from dyscalculia, regardless of how severe the symptoms are.
-With patience and understanding, we even tutor students that haven’t been diagnosed with learning disabilities but are only looking for extra help with their school work.
+We teach a child with math learning disabilities or dyscalculia regardless of how severe the symptoms are.
+Likewise, we tutor students that have not been diagnosed with learning disabilities but are looking for extra help with their school work.

 Examples of How a Child can Struggle with Math

-So how do you know if your child is struggling with Math?
-Firstly, it’s important to remember that math learning disabilities can show up at the elementary, middle, or high school level.
-There’s no certainty as to when the issue can arise but a significant sign is that the child has severe difficulties compared to their classmates.
+So how do you know if your child is struggling with math?
+And more importantly, how do you teach a child with math learning disabilities?
+First, it is essential to remember that math learning disabilities can appear at the elementary, middle, or high school level.
+There is no certainty of when the issue can arise, but a significant sign is that the child has severe difficulties compared to their classmates.

 These students usually have trouble with underlying skills such as addition, subtraction, multiplication, division, and the number line.
-Almost the entire Math subject is based on these foundational skills, so a child with dyscalculia might have problems with automaticity – applying these skills smoothly to solve higher level math problems.
+Math relies on these foundational skills, so a child with dyscalculia might have problems with automaticity or applying these skills smoothly to solve higher-level math problems.

-You can also look out for the following symptoms of dyscalculia in middle and high school students:
+You can also look for the following symptoms of dyscalculia in middle and high school students:

-- Trouble with remembering mathematical formulae and rules.
+- Trouble with remembering mathematical formulas and rules

-- Being unable to recall facts related to multiplication, addition, and other basic operations.
+- Unable to recall facts related to multiplication, addition, and other basic operations

-- Having a poor understanding of the base ten system.
+- Poor understanding of the base ten systems

-- Having a problem understanding longer numbers.
-For instance, those with more than three or four digits in them.
+- Problem understanding longer numbers, like those with more than three or four digits in them

 - Confusion between quantitative information such as speed, size, and weight.
 Math problems involving these qualities can also be problematic.